Slow Travel Tip: Spend Time Wandering

 Wandering becomes a mindful experience

 When we’re not rushing around and thinking about where we must be next, we can be more present and mindful.
-We’re simply enjoying the sights, sounds and smells around us and enjoying each moment.
-This is where slow travel becomes a mindful experience.
+We’re simply enjoying the sights, sounds and smells around us, appreciating each moment and implanting these special moments into our memory.
+By being a more mindful traveler, we create more memorable experiences.

 Wandering is guided by your intuition

-I believe in the power of our intuition to always steer us in the right direction.
+I believe in the power of our intuition to steer us in the right direction.
 No matter where you wander, trust your inner knowing and listen to your intuition.
-It’s your inner (tour) guide.
-Your intuition is there to keep you safe.
+As your inner (tour) guide, your intuition is there to keep you safe.
 If you turn down a street and something doesn’t feel right, turnaround.
 Of course, it’s always a good idea to stay aware of your surroundings and the people around you.
-But couple that with the power of your intuition and you’ll know who’s approachable or not.
+Couple that practical knowledge with the power of your intuition and you’ll know who’s approachable or not.
 When you trust your intuition, you’ll enjoy wandering and even getting a little lost at times.
 Remember: “Not all those who wander are lost.”
 This quote by J.R.R.
 Tolkein is one of my favorites.